brucemack/microlink/docs/el_supplement.md

 an ONLINE or BUSY status puts the node in "logged in" state for some period of time (**what is the timeout?**).
 This is significant since other nodes on the network will check this status before accepting a QSO from a requesting station.
 Essentially, the EchoLink server is providing a free authentication service for the rest of the peer-to-peer network.
-This must be a lot of volunteer hours behind the scenes for this to work.
+There must be a lot of volunteer hours behind the scenes for this to work reliably.

 ### Notes About Password Security